glenniewennie/Route360/Route360/README.md

         a.
 This will open the iOS simulator app and run the code.
     4. In the simulator, when prompted select "allow while using app" to enable location services.
     5. By default the location of the simulator is set to Harvard University per the .gpx file attached to the project.
         a.
-In order to change the spoofed location, in the menu bar select Debug -> Simulate Location -> Select City.
+In order to change the spoofed location, in the menu bar, select Debug -> Simulate Location -> Select City.
             i.
 Be aware that if you want to simulate locations other than Harvard University you will need to change this attribute each time the code is run, or change the project scheme setting as described in step 9 of running the app on your iPhone.
         b.
-When running the app on your own iPhone, the app will should use built-in GPS (instructions below).
+When running the app on your own iPhone, the app will use built-in GPS (instructions below).